telerik/reporting-docs/designing-reports/overview.md

 To help you in creating effective reports, the __Telerik Reporting__ package provides three different implementations of a [complete graphical report designer]({%slug telerikreporting/designing-reports/report-designer-tools/overview%}).
 Depending on your requirements, you can choose between a [standalone desktop application]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/overview%}), a [web report designer]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}), or a [report designer that runs in Visual Studio]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/overview%}).

-This document presents some general report designing tips that you can apply regardless of which report designer you use.
+This document presents some general report designing tips that you can apply regardless of which [Report Designer](https://www.telerik.com/products/reporting/creating-reports.aspx) you use.

 ## Report Definition Types